Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type: Abstract

 \section{Abstract}

-We present the proof of the cyclic sieving conjectures for generalised non-crossing partitions associated to well-generated complex reflection groups due to Armstrong, respectively to Bessis and Reiner, for the 26 exceptional well-generated complex reflection groups.
-The computational details are provided in the manuscript {\it``Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type --- the details"} [{\tt ar$\chi$iv:1001.0030}].
+We prove that the generalised non-crossing partitions associated with well-generated complex reflection groups of exceptional type obey two different cyclic sieving phenomena, as conjectured by Armstrong, and by Bessis and Reiner.
+The computational details are provided in the manuscript {\it``Cyclic sieving for generalised non-crossing partitions associated with complex reflection groups of exceptional type --- the details"} [{\tt ar$\chi$iv:1001.0030}].